Aerial view of St. Pete Beach in St. Petersburg, Florida, on a sunny summer day.

 With its proximity to art museums, sports arenas, and concert venues all right next to the Gulf Coast, St. Petersburg is a great place to live.
 There are plenty of things to do outdoors, and a lot of ways to cool off during the summer months once it starts warming up.

-A PODS portable moving and storage container in the driveway of a residential home in St. Petersburg, Florida.
+A PODS portable moving and storage container is positioned in the driveway of a residential home in St. Petersburg, Florida.
 The home has a stucco and brick exterior and there are a couple of tall palm trees beside it.

 PODS can make your move to St. Petersburg a flexible one.

-Making Your Move to the Sunshine City
+Making Your Move To the Sunshine City

 The Sunshine City is calling your name.
 Check out the rest of the PODS Blog for more tips on how to get there.